Ehanlion/mist_obsidian/0. The North-West Highlands/NPCs/Crab Time/The Followers of Karak-Ulgurath.md

 # Location:
 - Compound:
 	- A large underground structure made long ago by [[The Many]].
 They do now know about the origins but [[Ignel Valis]] (Silvan Gile) has some idea.
-	- It has two entrances, locked by a riddle detailed within [[Mission, Follow the Raiders, Part 1]].
+	- It has two entrances, locked by a riddle detailed within [[Quest of the Riddle and Sea Caves]].
 One is in [[The Bay of Kelp]] and one is in [[The High Forests]], specifically the Widow-maker's stands.